The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Downstream Adaptation

 \subsection{Results}

-\textbf{Monolingual IC} Following the previous works, we report the test accuracy on SLURP as in Table~\ref{Tab:slurp}.
-It can be observed that the models with ST pretraining outperform those trained on ASR only, while adding ASR to ST pretraining makes limited difference, though it gives better WER and BLEU during pretraining.
+\paragraph{English IC} Following the previous works, we report the test accuracy on SLURP as in Table~\ref{Tab:slurp}.
+It can be observed that the models with ST pretraining outperform those trained on ASR only, while adding ASR to ST pretraining makes limited improvements, though it gives better WER and BLEU during pretraining; it is the same case for the model with the extra Spanish ST task introduced in pretraining.
 However, ASR does help considering the \textit{None} model directly fine-tuned from self-supervised PTLMs without any additional pretraining.
-By joint training with both the pretraining and the downstream task, the results are consistently improved.
-Owing to the lack of a publicly available multilingual version of HuBERT, which is found stronger on various downstream tasks compared to wav2vec2, we rely on the multilingual version of wav2vec2 as our acoustic encoder.
-However, we reach much better results compared to various notable baselines, including the approach of jointly generating the intents and slots \cite{DBLP:journals/corr/abs-2111-02735} based on wav2vec2, and reach slightly higher accuracy than the HuBERT version of the method, which is the current state-of-the-art.
+By joint training with both the pretraining and downstream task, results are consistently improved.
+However, despite being a strong ASR+ST model, Whisper is found not suitable for fine-tuning on SLURP in this way as shown by the low accuracy.
+This might be explained by the fact that Whisper is trained on En ASR and X$\rightarrow$En ST but not for En$\rightarrow$X ST. Our hypothesis is that the ST pretraining on a specific language would enhance the semantic understanding capabilities of the model in that language, which may not help Whisper much on the English SLURP benchmark.
+Also, Whisper is trained on 30-second chunks, while SLURP contains more shorter utterances.